What is a turkey trot?

 Can I enter with my partner/friend and run together?

 The Turkey Trot is an individual event, although we encourage partners and friends to sign up and come for a run as well.
 A number of shorter family friendly courses are offered at the event.
-They don't require pre-entry and can be entered on the day.
 These courses range from beginners to experienced and are more suited to pairs or groups.
+Pre-entry is preferred although you can enter on the day.
+Please note that no cash accepted; tap-and-go payments only.

 Can I bring my gps watch/iphone?